RattlesnakeOS/microg/README.md

 # Changes

-Toggled on Doze support for better battery life with GCM.
+- Toggled on Doze support for better battery life with GCM
+- Updated GmsCore to v0.2.7.17455-mapbox

 # Original README: